-A question-and-answer session highlighted a number of themes including market town investment, increasing engagement between local businesses and the Local Enterprise Partnership, and tackling issues such as transport and infrastructure.
+A question-and-answer session highlighted a number of themes including market town investment, increasing engagement between local businesses and the Local Enterprise Partnership, as well as tackling issues such as transport and infrastructure.

 Coun King said: “It’s the first time we have held an event of this type in Rutland and we are delighted with the outcome.